darrylb123/usbrelay/README.md

 The HID serial is matched and the ON/OFF command is sent to the chosen relay.

 ### Building The Code:
-Assuming the hidapi and hidapi-devel packages have been installed.
+The usual make, make install dance assuming the hidapi and hidapi-devel packages have been installed.
 Note that there are two options for the hidapi library: hidapi-hidraw or hidapi-libusb.
 Different distributions have better results with one or the other.
 YMMV.

 ```
+# cd usbrelay
+# make
+# sudo make install

+To choose the hidapi library, add the option to the make command line

 ### hidapi-hidraw - This is the default if no option is given
 # make HIDAPI=hidraw
 ### hidapi-libusb